opencadc/canfar-portal/docs/storage_en.md

 ### Installation

-#### CANFAR computers and VMs

-The latest version of the vos command line client should be already installed on the CANFAR login host and all the template VMs.
-If not, either file a bug.
-You can also install it yourself following the docs below.
+Below are the installation steps.
+(NOTE:  `vos` is installed on the CANFAR batch host)

+Steps:
+- Ensure Python is up-to-date
+- Install the `vos` module using `pip`

 #### Python

-For Python we recommend that users download and install the [Anaconda](https://www.anaconda.com/download/#download) Python distribution.
+For Python we recommend that users download and install the [Anaconda](https://www.anaconda.com/download/#download) Python distribution,  and the [astroconda](https://astroconda.readthedocs.io/en/latest/#) channel is particularly useful..
 The `vos` and `vofs` packages have been extensively tested with this variant of python.
 Regardless, you will need a least Python 2.7.2.

-#### PyPI based install.
+#### pip

-The `vos` command line client is most likely not part of any Linux distribution packages, but it is part of [PyPi](https://pypi.python.org/pypi/vos).
-You then to install a Python installer such as PIP or easy_install.
+The `vos` command line client is part of [PyPi](https://pypi.python.org/pypi/vos).
 PyPI packages can be installed using either `pip` (recommend) or `easy_install` depending on your Python distribution.

-Once you have a recent version of Python installed the `pip` tool is the most direct way to install `vos`.
+If you have a recent distribution of Python (eg. anaconda) installed the `pip` tool is the most direct way to install `vos`.

 <div class="shell">

 {% highlight bash %}
+# anaconda install
-**If you have root or sudo access:** sudo pip install -U vos
+pip install -U vos

+# If you didn't use anaconda a user install is required (you still need pip):
-**If you don't have root or sudo access (but you still need pip):** pip install --user -U vos export PATH="${HOME}/.local/bin:${PATH}"
+pip install --user -U vos
+# You might also need to update your path:
+export PATH="${HOME}/.local/bin:${PATH}"
 {% endhighlight %}
 </div>